certnanny/KeyNanny/doc/migrating_keys.md

 takes place.
 The data files stored by KeyNanny can then be transfered to the target system.

+Note: Re-keying only works when the migration certificate has a "Not Before" date that is newer than all other encryption certificates used by KeyNanny.

 # Preparing the Target System

 Start by generating the software keys to be used for the migration.